Billie L. Turner Endowment

 The Stengl-Wyer Endowment

-The Stengl-Wyer Endowment is a generous estate gift to The University of Texas at Austin from alumna and former physician Lorraine "Casey" Stengl.
-This gift has a dramatic impact on educational efforts and scientific research examining plants, animals and their interactions with the natural world.
+he Stengl-Wyer Endowment is a generous estate gift to The University of Texas at Austin from alumna and former physician Lorraine "Casey" Stengl.
+This gift has a dramatic impact on supporting scientific research, education, and programs centered on the study of life sciences, biodiversity, and organisms in their natural environments.
+Stengl gifted the University its second Texas Field Station Network site, the Stengl Lost Pines Biological Station, to promote the wonder of the natural world and conservation of Texas wildlife, land, and nature.

 The endowment is the largest in the College of Natural Sciences.
-Collective lifetime and estate gifts from Stengl and her partner Lorraine Wyer totaling nearly $45 million and will cement the university's reputation for having one of the top programs in the country for research in ecology and evolutionary biology.
+Collective lifetime and estate gifts from Stengl and her partner Lorraine Wyer total nearly $45 million, and supports one of the top programs in the country for research in ecology and evolutionary biology.

 The Winkler Family Foundation